achimmihca/ProTrans/README.md

 ## Prepare the Scene
 - Place an instance of TranslationManager in your scene
 - Now it is possible to call TranslationManager.GetTranslation manually or implement ITranslator interface
-- The TranslationManager calls ITranslator.UpdateTranslation to translate scenes.
+- To translate a scene, the TranslationManager will call ITranslator.UpdateTranslation for every ITranslator instance in the scene.
 - ITranslator implementations should also call their own UpdateTranslation in Start().
     - See `TranslatedText.cs` for an example